 Three of the organizations that grade both lab-created and natural diamonds are:

-How to choose between a lab-created and a natural diamond
+How to choose between The Two

 The bottom line is that your choice depends solely on what you prefer.